graycoreio/daffodil/libs/design/text-snippet/README.md

-# Text snippet
+# Text Snippet
-Text snippet is used to display a section of text, with the ability to show or hide content beyond one line of text.
+A text snippet is used to display a section of text with the ability to show or hide content beyond one line of text.

 ## Overview
-Text snippet is useful for showing previews of long content while allowing the user to expand and read the full text.
-It can be used to truncate long text blocks such as product descriptions, reviews, or articles.
-By default, the condensed mode is displayed with a toggle button to expand or collapse the full text.
+Text snippets provide a way to show previews of long content while allowing users to expand and read the full text when needed.
+They help condense screen space by truncating long text blocks such as product descriptions, reviews, or articles.
+By default, content is displayed in condensed mode with a toggle button to expand or collapse the full text.

 <design-land-example-viewer-container example="basic-text-snippet"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- Displaying long content that might overwhelm the interface
+- Providing previews of product descriptions, reviews, or articles

 ## Usage

-### Within a standalone component
-To use a text snippet in a standalone component, import `DaffTextSnippetComponent` directly into your custom component:
+To use text snippet, import `DaffTextSnippetComponent` directly into your custom component:

 ```ts
 import { DaffTextSnippetComponent } from '@daffodil/design/text-snippet';